jsk-ros-pkg/jsk_robot/jsk_kinova_robot/README.md

 ### Via USB

-Micro-B USB to type-A cable is required.
+Micro-B USB to USB type-A cable is required.

 1. Connect one end of the micro-B USB to type-A cable to the micro-B USB connector in the robot and connect the other end to the computer.
 2. DHCP server on the robot base has worked correctly, and then the computer automatically is assigned an IP address.
 Try to connect to the robot via _Web App_ below.
 If not, you have to configure the computer RNDIS settings manually.
 See the steps below.
 3. Open the network settings in your computer and set the IPv4 address:192.168.1.11 and Subnet mask:255.255.255.0.

 ### Via Ethernet
-USB-A to Ethernet adapter is required.
+USB type-A to Ethernet adapter is required.

 1. Connect an Ethernet cable to the robot by using the USB type-A to Ethernet adapter.
 2. On your computer, open the network settings and set the IPv4 address:192.168.2.11 and Subnet mask:255.255.255.0.